hallambaker/Mathematical-Mesh/Web/Guide/device.md

 ````
 >device pin
-ERROR - The feature has not been implemented
+ERROR - The command  is not known.
 ````

 The pin code can now be used to authenticate the connection request: